Knowledge and Freedom: Evidence on the Relationship Between Information and Paternalism: Introduction

+In experiment 2, we allow CAs to construct the information sent to a Chooser.
+Overall, about 80\% of CAs do provide information to Choosers.
+An additional analysis demonstrates that non-provision of information is indeed associated with a belief that Chooser mistakes go in the direction of CAs' subjectively preferred option.
+The presence of this combination of beliefs and CA preferences is associated with a 13.4 p.p. reduction in information provision.
+Our theoretical and empirical study of strategic information provision is related to Grossman's (\citeyear{grossman1981informational}) and Milgrom's (\citeyear{milgrom1981good}) early conceptualizations of strategic communication.
+In these models, a sender can withhold information but not misrepresent it because it is fundamentally verifiable \citep{kartik2009strategic}.
+In the present paper, verifiability arises because experimental Choosers cannot be deceived.

-We also allow CAs to construct the information sent to Choosers \citep{bartling2023free}, and we randomly vary whether CAs can simultaneously intervene in the subsequent choice.
-We argue below that this institutional setup can activate differential motivations in CAs.
-If it is certain that the Chooser will get their choice, more information must make the Chooser better off \citep{blackwell1953equivalent}.
+Policymakers can, in general, use both information provision and intervention in choices.
+As outlined above, if it is certain that the Chooser will get his choice, more information must make him better off.
 However, if intervention can follow information provision, non-provision can be employed strategically to provide a justification for intervention.
+In a treatment, we randomly enable some CAs to intervene in the resulting choice simultaneous to deciding on information provision.
 In general, we find that whether or not CAs can intervene makes no difference regarding the information they provide to Choosers.
-However, the minority of CAs that does not provide information is more likely to intervene.
-About 3.3\% of subjects appear to provide information strategically in this way.
-Moreover, we demonstrate that non-provision of information is associated with a belief that Chooser mistakes go in the direction of CAs' subjectively preferred option, confirming a novel prediction of our formal model.
+However, intervening CAs are 29.7 p.p. less likely to provide information to Choosers.
+A novel finding is that only a small but highly statistically significant proportion of subjects---about 3.3\% of CAs---appear to provide information strategically in this way.

+So far, we have discussed instances of policymakers simply knowing more than a decision-maker, and asking how the former react to this asymmetric information under varying political economies (imposition \textit{vs.} information provision).
+However, policymakers had to rely on their own beliefs or preferences when deciding what to impose onto the decision-maker.
+Suppose now that the decision-maker is ignorant, but the policymaker knows about his (counterfactual) full-information preference.
+That is, the policymaker actually knows what the decision-maker would have done had he been in possession of all information.
+In such cases, policymakers can unambiguously resolve the problem of intervention by just implementing the decision-maker's fully informed preference for him.
+Mill highlighted that this behavior complies with notions of classical liberalism, since the intervention is based on what the decision-maker actually wants.
+How do policymakers react to this information?